vijayinyoutube/lighteffect/README.md

 In this app we will be making use of neon dependencies and also apply manual box-shadow effects to obtain the output as below.

-> Visit My Channel for more Flutter Tutorials: https://www.youtube.com/channel/UCBC_Z7jla1GSITcqLKAtPxQ
+* Visit My Channel for more Flutter Tutorials 👉: https://www.youtube.com/channel/UCBC_Z7jla1GSITcqLKAtPxQ

 ------------------